Erik-orange/ES6-Data_Structures_-_Algos/README.md

 }
 ```

-# Multiple Pointers
+### Multiple Pointers

-# EXAMPLE

-Determine if a singly linked list is a palindrome.
+**Example:** Determine if a singly linked list is a palindrome.
 A palindrome is a sequence that reads the same backward as forward.

 ```jsx
 function isPalindrome(head) {